 Or conduct a keyword search using the following terms:

-The following list of resources comprises books written about the history of Aboriginal people in South Australia statewide.
 If you are looking for the history of specific towns, regions, Aboriginal communities or language groups, try searching with this subject heading in the State Library catalogue:

 Aboriginal Australians - South Australia - (Geographic location)